PascalBod/lm20.1-esp32-eclipse/README.md

 # Sample application

-[Create a new project](https://github.com/espressif/idf-eclipse-plugin#create-a-new-project-using-esp-idf-templates), choosing the *blink* template.
+[Create a new project](https://github.com/espressif/idf-eclipse-plugin#create-a-new-project-using-esp-idf-templates), choosing the *hello_world* template.

 If you check the source code of the application, you will see that eclipse displays errors for the `#include` lines.
 Next step will make them disappear.